 NCERT Book Solutions Class 8 Social and Political Life – III Chapter 8

 How would anyone feel if they were denied their rights?
-There are several instances in India where Dalits, Muslims, Women and other marginal groups argue to be conferred with equal rights, as other citizens in this democratic country.
+There are several instances in India where Lower Caste, Minorities, Women and other marginal groups argue to be conferred with equal rights, as other citizens in this democratic country.
 Few of these marginal groups also look up to the Indian Constitution to redress their grievances.
 From Chapter 8 of CBSE Class 8 Civics, learn about some of the ways in which groups and individuals challenge these existing inequalities.
 NCERT Solutions for Class 8 Civics Chapter 8 – Confronting Marginalisation explains the solutions to the exercises given in the Civics book – Social and Political Life.
 NCERT Solutions to these exercises provided by BYJU’s are easy to understand, useful for school exams preparation and are accurate.

 Students can download the NCERT Solutions for Class 8 Civics PDF below.